patjfree/XLPostcards/ANDROID_MEDIA_PERMISSIONS_FIX.md

 ]
 ```

-### 2. Custom Config Plugin
+### 2. Custom Config Plugin (Hardened)
+Created `plugins/remove-media-permissions.js` that explicitly removes these permissions from **ALL** `uses-permission*` nodes in AndroidManifest.xml, including:
+- Standard `uses-permission` nodes
+- SDK-specific nodes like `uses-permission-sdk-33`
+- Application-level permission nodes
+- Activity-level permission nodes

-Created `plugins/remove-media-permissions.js` that explicitly removes these permissions from the AndroidManifest.xml after all plugins have run.
-This ensures that even if a plugin (like `expo-media-library`) tries to add them, they get stripped out.
+This comprehensive approach ensures that even if a plugin (like `expo-media-library`) tries to add them in any location, they get stripped out.

 ### 3. Android Photo Picker
 - **expo-image-picker**: On Android 11+ (API 30+), it automatically uses the Android Photo Picker, which doesn't require any permissions